HyperNormalisation: Critical reception

+The Independent described it as "A rare documentary that respects the viewer's intelligence...
+Nearly all of the political moments Curtis drops in on are well known, but he recontextualises them in an engrossing way.
+[He] is to be applauded for making a documentary that, in creating deliberately disorientating world narratives, those in power are trying to prevent".
+The New Yorker described it as "a searching and essential document of our times, a movie that leaves us, as in its opening shot, groping through a pitch-black forest with only a flashlight, wondering what lies in all that terrifying darkness that no one has found a way through".

-The Independent described it as "A rare documentary that respects the viewer's intelligence".
-The New Yorker described it as "a searching and essential document of our times...".
-In The Guardian, reviewer Charlie Lyne writes, "[this] 165-minute opus makes a feature of its sheer unwieldiness, as Curtis veers from social history to conspiracy theory via the odd rambling bar-room anecdote, like a man who’s two-dozen browser tabs into a major Wikipedia binge".
-For The Hollywood Reporter, Stephen Dalton writes, "A rich gumbo of occult conspiracy theory, dystopian science-fiction thriller and Noam Chomsky-style Marxist critique, Hypernormalisation is highly compelling even when its arguments are not wholly convincing...
+In The Guardian, reviewer Charlie Lyne wrote, "[this] 165-minute opus makes a feature of its sheer unwieldiness, as Curtis veers from social history to conspiracy theory via the odd rambling bar-room anecdote, like a man who’s two-dozen browser tabs into a major Wikipedia binge... the film embraces the peculiarities of online viewing, trusting that its audience – if confused – will skip back 20 minutes to refresh their memories, or supplement Curtis’s argument with research of their own."
+For The Hollywood Reporter, Stephen Dalton wrote, "A rich gumbo of occult conspiracy theory, dystopian science-fiction thriller and Noam Chomsky-style Marxist critique, Hypernormalisation is highly compelling even when its arguments are not wholly convincing...
 This fascinating assemblage of half-explored ideas should inspire curious viewers to conduct further research of their own, which is an entirely healthy and positive response".

-Phil Harrison, in a review for The Quietus, wrote "it could be argued that Curtis himself is just another master manipulator".
-In Little White Lies, David Jenkins wrote that the film "reveals [Curtis's] limited range as a filmmaker".
+Phil Harrison, in a review for The Quietus, wrote "it could be argued that Curtis himself is just another master manipulator... piecing together a diverting collage out of various picaresque shards of recent history and presenting it as the truth."
+In Little White Lies, David Jenkins wrote that the film is a "constantly compelling roundelay of political tidbits presented as fragments of a larger, vaguely unfathomable puzzle...
+The pieces all (just about) fit together, but the image they produce is blurred and indistinct...
+[Curtis's] wall-to-wall voiceover narration is rife with sweeping statements which act as the teetering tentpoles of his thesis."